esprimo/ircroboto/README.md

 ##IrcRoboto
-For some eason I made an IRC bot in bash.
+For some reason I made an IRC bot in bash.

 ###Usage
     $ ./bashbot2 --help